jimschubert/cookies/README.md

 ## Server

-You can start the server (`dotnet run`), then curl without a cookie:
+You can start the server (`cd server/src/Org.OpenAPITools && dotnet run`), then curl without a cookie:

 ```
 curl -v http://localhost:5000/api/pets